1967 Plainfield riots: The riot

 On Saturday night trouble started again.
 Many long time residents of Plainfield claimed that "outside agitators" who did not live in Plainfield came into the city to provoke violence and to "rile up" the community.
-Some were white men and some were black men and the hatred they fanned was infectious.
-Rioting and looting increased and Molotov cocktails were thrown at fire trucks responding to calls.
+Reports of rioting and looting increased and Molotov cocktails were thrown at fire trucks responding to calls.
 Police from surrounding jurisdictions were called in and the crowds finally dispersed when a heavy rain started to fall early Sunday morning.

 On Sunday afternoon several hundred people gathered at Green Brook Park to hear the local Director of Human Relations talk about the situation in the city.
 The Union County, New Jersey Park Police, who had jurisdiction over the park, declared the meeting unlawful and ordered the crowd to disperse.
 Some reported that the police dismissively referred to the gatherers as "boys" in urging them to leave the park, which was taken as racially inflammatory and may have led to anger.

 The crowd broke up and reformed in the West End section of Plainfield where widespread rioting started again.
 The city police were caught off guard and did not respond quickly enough to quell the disorder.